heavycoin/heavycoin/README.md

 What is Heavycoin?
 ----------------

-Heavycoin is an Ultra-secure, Democratic and CPU-only Crypto-currency.
+Heavycoin is an Ultra-secure, Democratic and ASIC-resistant Crypto-currency.

 For more information, as well as an immediately useable, binary version of the Heavycoin client sofware, see http://heavycoin.github.io.